Wichita County Court Records

 Phone: (940) 766-8190

-Provide the case number or the full legal names of both parties and the approximate year of filing.
-Certified copies of divorce decrees are frequently requested for proof of marital status; the District Clerk can certify such copies for the applicable fee.
+Have the case number ready, or provide the full legal names of both parties and the approximate year of filing.
+Certified copies of divorce decrees are a common request — the District Clerk can certify those copies for the applicable fee.

 Marriage Licenses and Vital Records

-The Wichita County Clerk issues marriage licenses and maintains records of licenses issued in the county.
-Applicants must appear together in person with valid identification.
-There is a statutory waiting period of 72 hours after issuance before the ceremony may be performed, unless waived by completing an approved premarital education course.
+The Wichita County Clerk issues marriage licenses and keeps records of licenses issued in the county.
+Both applicants must appear together in person with valid identification.
+There is a statutory 72-hour waiting period after issuance before the ceremony may be performed, unless waived by completing an approved premarital education course.

 Wichita County Probate Court Records

-Probate jurisdiction in Wichita County is exercised by the county courts at law, with the County Clerk’s office serving as the filing repository for all probate matters.
+Probate jurisdiction in Wichita County rests with the county courts at law, and the County Clerk's office is the filing repository for all probate matters.

 Types of Probate Proceedings